uilicious/uilicious-docs-v3/reference/page-navigation/close-tab.md

 description: Learn how to use the I.closeTab command to close a tab in your UIlicious test.

 # add tags to improve search results
+tags:
+    - i.closetab
+    - iclosetab
-tags: i.closeTab, page navigation, close tab
+    - close tab
+    - tab
+    - close window
 ---

 # Close Tab